-The TC Alumni Relations team and the 2019-2020 Alumni Council are thrilled to introduce a fully redesigned alumni volunteer program!
-Whether you are looking to engage with fellow alumni or connect with students, the Alumni Association has just the volunteer opportunity for you.
+Whether you are looking to engage with fellow alumni or connect with students, the Alumni Association has a volunteer opportunity for you.
 Teachers College could not achieve its mission without the support of our dedicated alumni community, and we look forward to working closely with you to reach our goals!
-The Alumni Association has four standing Committees; each is led by a pair of Committee Co-Chairs in partnership with Alumni Relations.
+The Alumni Association has three standing Committees; each is led by a pair of Committee Co-Chairs in partnership with Alumni Relations.
 Click on the committee names below to read about their objectives and available opportunities.
-When you find an opportunity that interests you, complete the Alumni Volunteer Interest Form to apply.
+When you find an opportunity that interests you, complete the form below to apply.

 We love showcasing our talented TC alumni!
 Help us identify and vet potential speakers for TC virtual and/or in-person events.